***CONTAINS Story SPOILERS****

 The Plot begins:

 Twenty-five year old Sage Singer meets ninety-five year old Josef Weber in the New Hampshire-based grief-counseling group she’s been attending since her mother’s death three years ago.
-After quickly forming a friendship, he teaches her to play chessclip_image004 and he eventually asks Sage to help him die!
+After quickly forming a friendship, he teaches her to play chess and he eventually asks Sage to help him die!

 WHY???
 Because during World War II, he was an SS (Schultz-Staffel) guard and can no longer live with the guilt of all the people he killed.
 Instead of granting his request, Sage goes behind Josef’s back and straight to Human Rights and Special Prosecution Attorney Leo Stein.
 Sage discovers that Josef’s real name is Reiner Hartmann; he was the Schutzhaftlagerführer of the women’s camp in Auschwitz (a role that had him responsible for keeping the camp in order) while his younger brother, Franz, was the Hauptscharführer sergeant, in charge of administrative duties.